henry-bulluck/Card_Game/README.md

   * Texas Hold 'em
   * etc
 * Blackjack

-probaly some others too but those are the initial plans
+Probaly some others too but those are the initial plans.

 Project will be programmed in Java because I miss using the language.
 I spent almost half of college as an assistant teacher for a class taught in the language, and haven't touched it since.
 Despite the sometimes cumbersom nature it is my favorite programming language.
 Maybe followed by Haskell, but i took that for a semester and almost immediatly forgot it.
 Still find functional programming sick.
 I need to get back into that as well.